DarkMarmot/kodama/README.md

 There are 4 general ways to invoke the Kodama tooltip.

-1. The D3 selection data IS composed of tooltip data objects
+1. The D3 selection data IS composed of tooltip data objects.
     ```javascript

       d3_enter_selection